robotnyc/rachel.robotnyc.com/README.md

-This design was made by Agency and I gots it from Bootstrapa'.
+This design was made by Agency and I gots it from Bootstrap: https://github.com/IronSummitMedia/startbootstrap-agency/
-Je fis le contenu..De rein.

 ## Copyright and License